 "Even when I came to Transylvania, I already knew I wanted to work in business in an entrepreneurial way," said Parker, who completed a business administration major (management emphasis) at Transy.
 "My position at Hard Rock involves me in creating new deals all over the world, but particularly in the Americas.
 There's a different challenge every day, and I really enjoy that."

-Parker's specific duties involve identifying potential locations and franchise, management, and equity partners, as well as planning and executing development initiatives for cably linked to the chain's use of rock 'n' roll memorabilia to decorate its cafes.
-Today, the company has 168 venues in 52 countries, including 132 cafes.
+Parker's specific duties involve identifying potential locations and franchise, management, and equity partners, as well as planning and executing development initiatives for the proposed properties.
+Extensive travel and presentations are a big part of his job.